-Stan prides itself in its simplicity, with no contacts and an all-you-can-eat model, with both TV and movie streaming, all for a mere $10/month in SD.
-Or, you can get the Standard Plan for $12/month to watch in HD and on multiple devices at once.
-The Premium Plan is $15/month and allows you to enjoy some of your favourite TV shows or movies in 4K Ultra HD (Stan is the only streaming service apart from Netflix to support Dolby Vision HDR, too!)
+Stan prides itself in its simplicity, with no contacts and an all-you-can-eat model, all for a mere $10/month in SD.
+Or, you can get the Standard Plan for $14/month to watch in HD and on three devices at once.
+The Premium Plan is $19/month and allows you to enjoy some of your favourite TV shows or movies in 4K Ultra HD (Stan is the only streaming service apart from Netflix to support Dolby Vision HDR, too!)
 You can stream on up to four devices at once on the Premium plan.

-Stan’s $10 price point therefore offers great value for money, and at that price it’s definitely worth a trial.
+Stan’s $10 entry price point offers great value for money, and at that price, it’s definitely worth a trial.
 Speaking of trials, Stan has a 30-day trial so you can see for yourself.
-Signing up for this trial is a no brainer and takes less than a minute.
+Signing up for this trial is a no-brainer and takes less than a minute.
 Make sure you are on a low cost or unlimited broadband plan though.
-If you plan to watch a lot of streaming TV, the data could add to the cost.
+If you plan to watch a lot of streaming TV, the data could add up quickly.

 Check out how Stan compares to other streaming video service providers:

 Stan is an extremely well-priced TV and movie streaming service.
-The pricing structure is simple and everything is included in the $10 price except HD and 4k Ultra HD quality, which is worth paying extra for if you’ve got devices that support it.
-The user interface of the apps is great and super easy to use.
-The sign up and installation process takes just a few minutes, and the service’s compatibility with a wide range of devices is great, especially for streaming on TVs.
+The pricing structure is simple and everything is included in the $10 price except HD and 4K Ultra HD quality, which is worth paying extra for if you’ve got devices that support it.
+The user interface of the apps is great and very easy to use.
+The signup process takes just a few minutes, and the service’s compatibility with a wide range of devices is great, especially for streaming on TVs.
 But why not decide for yourself?
 Stan offers a 30-day free trial of the service and you can start watching in minutes.